Guided Meta-Policy Search: Experimental Evaluation

 \subsection{Experimental Setup}

-To help us answer these questions, we evaluate GMPS in a number of simulated continuous control domains visualized in Figure~\ref{fig:tasks}.

-\textbf{Sawyer Manipulation Tasks.} The tasks involving the 7-DoF sawyer arm are performed with 3D position control of a parallel jaw gripper (four DoF total, including open/close).
-The sawyer environments include: \begin{itemize}[leftmargin=*]

-\item Pushing, full state: The tasks involve pushing a block with a fixed initial position to a target location sampled from a 20 cm $\times$ 10 cm region (This region is indicated by the green area in the illustration of the pushing task in Figure~\ref{fig:tasks}).
+\textbf{Sawyer Manipulation Tasks.} The tasks involving the 7-DoF Sawyer arm are performed with 3D position control of a parallel jaw gripper (four DoF total, including open/close).
+The Sawyer environments include: \begin{itemize}[leftmargin=*] \item Pushing, full state: The tasks involve pushing a block with a fixed initial position to a target location sampled from a 20 cm $\times$ 10 cm region.
 The target location within this region is not observed and must be implicitly inferred through trial-and-error.
-The `full state' observations include the 3D position of the end effector and of the block. \item Pushing, vision: Same as above, except the policy receives an RGB image instead of the block position. \item Door opening: The task distribution involves opening a door to a target angle sampled uniformly from 0 to 60 degrees.
+The `full state' observations include the 3D position of the end effector and of the block. \item Pushing, vision: Same as above, except the policy receives images instead of block positions. \item Door opening: The task distribution involves opening a door to a target angle sampled uniformly from 0 to 60 degrees.
 The target angle is not present in the observations, and must be implicitly inferred through trial-and-error.
-The `full state' observations include the 3D end effector position of the arm, the state of the gripper, and the current position and angle of the door. \end{itemize} \textbf{Quadrupedal Legged Locomotion.} This environment uses the quadruped (ant) environment introduced by~\citet{gae} and implemented in OpenAI gym~\cite{openaigym}.
-The task distribution comprises goal positions sampled uniformly from the edge of a circle with radius 2 m, between 0 and 90 degrees.
-We have a dense-reward version version of the environment to evaluate GMPS as a meta-RL agorithm, and a sparse-reward version where we evaluate GMPS with demonstrations.
+The `full state' observations include the 3D end effector position of the arm, the state of the gripper, and the current position and angle of the door. \end{itemize}

+\textbf{Quadrupedal Legged Locomotion.} This environment uses the ant environment in OpenAI gym~\citep{openaigym}.
+The ask distribution comprises goal positions sampled uniformly from the edge of a circle with radius 2 m, between 0 and 90 degrees.
+We consider dense rewards when evaluating GMPS as a meta-RL algorithm, and challenging sparse rewards setting when evaluating GMPS with demonstrations.

 Further details such as the reward functions for all environments, network architectures, and hyperparameters swept over are in the appendix.
-Videos of our results are available online\footnote{The website is at \url{https://sites.google.com/berkeley.edu/guided-metapolicy-search}}.
+Videos of our results are available online \footnote{ The website is at \url{https://sites.google.com/berkeley.edu/guided-metapolicy-search/home}}.